paulrobertlloyd/paulrobertlloyd-v4/src/articles/2011/08/edinburgh_fringe/index.md

 ![Photo of Andy Parsons.](andy_parsons.jpg) {.align-pull}

-I think I was interested in seeing [Andy Parsons][1] more due a friends impression than his own appearances on <cite>Mock The Week</cite>.
+I think I was interested in seeing [Andy Parsons][1] more due a friends impression than his own appearances on ""Mock The Week"".
 As a regular on this weekly satirical panel show, maybe I shouldn’t have been surprised that much of his comedy was politically themed.
 Whilst Parsons was well informed, he seemed unwilling to dive too deep into any particular topic.
 An oft-hand remark that people may think this was boring may have revealed why, but I would love to have heard more satire and less about his finding a pair of pants in a jar of mayonnaise.

 A perfectly entertaining evening but after seeing other acts, his felt weak in comparison.